beibeidemei9420/mouth_location/README.md

 # mouth_location
 # Getting Started
+---
+> This code is from the "High-Accuracy Real-Time Mouth Recognition and 3D Positioning for Autonomous Feeding Robots Using YOLO and Binocular Vision" paper and is currently being submitted to The Visual computer journal
 ### Installation

 We test our code on a 64-bit Windows Server 2019 Standard operating system.